The intricate pattern of the brain: the memory object

 Types of memory objects

-Because of the stackability of memory objects, the LTM is like a house of cards.
+Because of the stackability of memory objects, the memory is like a house of cards.
 No card can stand alone.
 All cards need to lean on other cards to be able to stand.
 The fundament of the house of cards is a series of two cards leaning against each other.
 These cards represent the most fundamental memory objects.
 They only represent one thing.
 If you have two of these sets of cards, you can lay a card on top, bridging the tips of the two sets.
 On top of this horizontal card, you can balance two more cards against each other.
 This entire structure is also a memory object, but so are its parts.
 So the sets of cards leaning against each other could represent the concept of a center, or symmetry over a certain axis.
 If we add more and more cards and keep on adding layers, we will build up the concept of a circle.
 Build further, and you might build the concept of a car.
 A car is an external object that is a combination of many geometrical shapes.
 It must therefore be a house of cards with many layers, and is pretty wide.
 The concept of a circle is a relatively smaller house of cards.

 Agency is another difference.
 Agency leads to external objects moving or making sounds without a force being acted upon them.
 The behavior of agents is unpredictable.
 And yet, patterns can be discovered in agency.
 And these patterns need to be remembered, so that they can be used to predict the agent’s behavior in the future.